sschwetz/sschwetz.github.io/journal/stephen/_posts/2023-11-06-planning-the-future.md

 ### Preamble

-For years I knew that I was different to the rest of my peers.
+For years, I knew that I was different to the rest of my peers.
 I didn't know why, but lots of things just seemed different.
-I wasn't interested in the same things that my peers were, and many of them didn't seem to keen on myself either.
+I wasn't interested in the same things my peers were, and many didn’t seem keen on me either.
+This is a blog post that I have been planning for some time but have never been able to complete.
+It will take several updates to get my head emptied of everything, including the trauma.

 I have been thinking about what I would like this site to offer; I am not talking about goods and services but more about what it can be used for.
 Do I want it just to be zany and out there, documenting whatever I feel about bitching about for that day, which is what it currently is?
 But I don't think that is what I want.
 I want this site to have a purpose, to become a collection of articles, possibly poorly written by myself, that offer either insight or knowledge that I have gained, to allow me to feed this knowledge back and hopefully stop someone from making the same mistakes I have made.